talonlikeaclaw/canadian-immigration-visualization/planning/Performance.md

 #### switched from plotly to chart.js

-- biggest differnce with this change was the size js file in dist/assets/index-SomeHash.js which went from 5095.92kb (1535.73 compressed) to 375.19 kb (123.83 compressed)
+- biggest difference with this change was the size js file in dist/assets/index-SomeHash.js which went from 5095.92kb (1535.73 compressed) to 375.19 kb (123.83 compressed)

 - Lead: Melania
 - [with plotly](https://gitlab.com/dawson-cst-cohort-2026/520/section3/teams/teamhabibmelaniatalon/520-project-safari-chiru-dunbar/-/issues/65#note_2893449310)